WestHealth/pyvis/pyvis/source/tutorial.rst

     got_net.show(name="gameofthrones.html")

-If you want to try out the above code, the csv data source can be found :download:`here <stormofswords.csv>`
+If you want to try out the above code, the csv data source can be found `here <https://www.macalester.edu/~abeverid/data/stormofswords.csv>`_

 .. note:: The ``title`` attribute of each node is responsible for rendering data on node hover.